-After staring at the same four walls for the past six months, we wouldn’t blame you if you’ve decided you need a serious zhuzh in the wall-art department.
+After staring at the same four walls for the past year, we wouldn’t blame you if you’ve decided you need a serious zhuzh in the wall-art department.
 We also wouldn’t blame you if, after largely being stuck within those walls you’ve been staring at, you are lacking inspiration in terms of where to find things to display on them.
-To help you find the perfect piece, we perused the offerings of 31 Black illustrators, painters, and photographers to find prints and original artworks you can buy.
+To help you find the perfect piece, we perused the offerings of 32 Black illustrators, painters, and photographers to find prints and original artworks you can buy.
 (If your walls are, well, covered, we should note that any of these would also make a great gift for someone else.)
 Some of the things below come recommended by colleagues in New York Magazine’s art and photography departments; some come from makers featured on our growing list of Black-owned businesses to shop at; and others come from scrolling through curatorial Instagram accounts like Muse Origins and It’s Nice That, as well as through our own feeds.
 While what’s here is just a toe dip into the world of Black-made wall art, we’ll continue to keep our eye out for more eye-catching pieces and update this article when we find them.

 This poster made an appearance in our roundup of living-room décor from Black-owned businesses, where we noted it is “a modern take on a traditional barbershop poster” that features an African proverb.
 It’s from Don’t Sleep Interiors, an online shop started by designer Kori Miller that also sells mugs and pillows.